-Development should provide vehicular access from rear lanes or from side streets, where appropriate.
-Where access is provided to an arterial road, access would be subject to Department of Transport approval and should be limited to left-in/left-out.
+Development should provide vehicular access from rear lanes or from side streets, where appropriate. in the preferred locations on Plan 2 of this schedule.
+Access and Movement Plan.
+Where access is provided to an arterial road, access would should be subject to Department of Transport approval and should be limited to left-in/left-out.